 Can you cross the Rainbow International Bridge without a passport?

 However, be careful!
 You are crossing an international border that is operated by the two countries.
-So, you need to present your documents, such as your valid passport and visa, to the immigration office there.
+So, you must present your documents, such as your valid passport and visa, to the immigration office there.

 This is a list of the awesome things to do in Niagara Falls, New York.
 Let us explore the top attractions in Niagara Falls, Canada.
 You might also want to know some interesting facts about Niagara Falls.